flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 with people who argue against making it easier for beginners to experience the joy of creation.

-Unfortunately, some in the Clojure community subscribe to the idea that it's misguided to make tools easier for beginners to use, including Clojure's creator Rich Hickey.
-From his talk [Design, Composition, and Performance](https://www.infoq.com/presentations/Design-Composition-Performance/) (around minute 34):
+Unfortunately, it seems like some in the Clojure community subscribe to the idea that it's misguided to make tools easier for beginners to use.
+I'm not sure if this is exactly what Rich Hickey (who created Clojure) believes, but I perceived it in his talk [Design, Composition, and Performance](https://www.infoq.com/presentations/Design-Composition-Performance/) (around minute 34):